 Magic PR: Leading Press Release Distribution Company Celebrates 8-Year Anniversary of The News Front

-London, England, April 16, 2025 (GLOBE NEWSWIRE) -- Magic PR, an award-winning press release distribution and SEO (Search Engine Optimisation) link-building service that delivers results, is proud to announce the celebration of the 8th anniversary of The News Front, a Google News-approved newsroom where any press release, regardless of country of origin, industry, or subject, can be published.
+London, England – Magic PR, an award-winning press release distribution and SEO (Search Engine Optimisation) link-building service that delivers results, is proud to announce the celebration of the 8th anniversary of The News Front, a Google News-approved newsroom where any press release, regardless of country of origin, industry, or subject, can be published.

 Powered by Magic PR since 2018, The News Front is an easily accessible, unified platform that features over 43 industry categories, covering sectors from health and wellness to roofing and tutoring, to offer extensive digital coverage that can be tailored to businesses of all sizes.
 The newsroom provides an innovative AI-driven service that utilises the latest, cutting-edge technology to analyse the content of press releases and transform them into engaging podcasts, which are then distributed across 25 different podcast platforms.
 Through the same advanced approach, The News Front generates dynamic ‘Breaking News’ videos and shares them on YouTube along with carefully curated posts across all major social media platforms.